New York / Ulster County

 Healthcare

-Kerhonkson residents have access to quality healthcare, with two major hospitals nearby—Ellenville Regional Hospital and HealthAlliance Hospital—both offering emergency services.
-The community has a strong physician presence, with 2.2 doctors per 1,000 residents and over 90% health insurance coverage.
-Healthcare services are reliable, supporting both families and retirees.
+Kerhonkson residents have access to quality healthcare, with major hospitals like Ellenville Regional Hospital and HealthAlliance Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 90.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals